jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Location: La Jolla, CA

-Note: This Q&A has been wrongly uploaded by some people under the date 26 March 2013.
+Note: This Q&A has been wrongly uploaded by some people under the date 26 March 2013 / March 26 2013.

 Q: So just don't worry about it.